francescom/TinyTetris-For-TinyArcade/README.md

 https://www.kickstarter.com/projects/kenburns/tiny-arcade-a-retro-tiny-playable-game-cabinet

-At the moment it runs.
-Without audio and without bitmaps.
+At the moment it runs, has background music and a splash screen.
-I plan to add a splash screen (already drawn) and some audio music (like original or digitized)
+It looks for a "Tinytris" folder on the SD card with inside a "music.raw" file.
+Three alternatives music are available, choose the one you like most and rename it music.raw

+Help

+Push the 2 buttons together to reset the game.

 Possible extensions